10 MIN READ

 Here are four things you can do to deal with a rude boss:

 You need to handle this carefully, as there is a power imbalance to consider.
-You don't want to damage your relationship with him, or put your job security at risk.
-You can learn ways to approach your manager in our article, How to Tell Your Bosses They're Wrong .
+You don't want to damage your relationship with her, or put your job security at risk.
+You can learn ways to approach your manager in our article, How to Tell Your Bosses They're Wrong.

 - Be positive.
 The temptation when someone is being rude is to respond in kind, but that is not advisable with your boss.
 Try to rise above it.
 Even if you think her behavior was unwarranted, let your performance speak for you.
 Show her how valuable you are to her and to the team.